XTxiatong/XTxiatong.github.io/_pages/about.md

 ======

 **Modelling behavioural and physiological data for personal health:**
 -	My research primarily focuses on audio signals, which serve as digital biomarkers easily collected by ubiquitous mobile devices, for predicting respiratory and cardiovascular diseases.
-Papers stemming from this research have been published in NPJ Digital Medicine, JMIR, KDD, NeurIPS, ICASSP, INTERSPEECH, CinC, among others.
+For the frist time, a sound-based COVID-19 detection model is develpped aiming at achieving scalable and affordable COVID-19 screening.
+Papers stemming from this research have been published in [NPJ Digital Medicine'22](https://www.nature.com/articles/s41746-021-00553-x), [KDD'20](https://dl.acm.org/doi/pdf/10.1145/3394486.3412865), [NeurIPS'21](https://openreview.net/pdf?id=9KArJb4r5ZQ), among others.
--	 Particularly, we have developed a sound-based COVID-19 detection model aimed at achieving scalable and affordable COVID-19 screening.
-I also investigate the utilization of electrocardiogram (ECG) data, particularly those collected by mobile devices, for detecting heart abnormalities.
+-	 I also investigate the utilization of electrocardiogram (ECG) data, particularly those collected by mobile devices, for detecting heart abnormalities.
 -	 I also develop novel deep learning methods to model complex human behaviours, including mobility patterns and app usage, to better understand people’s health status.

 **Human-centric deep learning for trustworthy applications:**